Fresh eyes on old instruments

 Looking forward

 Tom Waits, Chris Cornel and Agnes Obel are not interchangeable as singers but each brings a unique feeling to their music through their tonal differences.
-They all sing in tune and have an emotive, beautiful texture to their voices.
+They all sing/sang in tune and have an emotive, beautiful texture to their voices.
 With this in mind, I wouldn’t expect my instruments to have the precise timbre of rosewood and spruce but this idea isn’t hinged in mimicry, it’s about trying to extend into new possibilities.
 What genres could these new instruments inspire?
 How will they sound?
 How will they perform?
 What level of ergonomics can be achieved?
 How durable can they be if made from less delicate materials?